turingH/aera-v3-audit/cheat_list.md

 45. () Unit test `BaseFeeCalculator.t.sol` lines 188-198 calls `claimFees` with `vm.prank(BASE_VAULT)`, confirming the caller is the vault.

 ### Fee Claim Order
-46. () `BaseFeeCalculator.claimFees` subtracts accrued amounts from storage before returning the claimable values.
-See `BaseFeeCalculator.sol` lines 103-120.
+46. () `BaseFeeCalculator.claimFees` subtracts accrued amounts from storage before any transfer.
+The function decreases `accruedFees` and `accruedProtocolFees` in `_vaultAccruals[msg.sender]` before returning.
+See `BaseFeeCalculator.sol` lines 103-119.
-47. () `FeeVault.claimFees` transfers tokens only after calling the calculator and verifying fees were earned.
-See `FeeVault.sol` lines 108-124.
+47. () `FeeVault.claimFees` obtains claim amounts, then performs transfers.
+The fee token (`FEE_TOKEN`) is immutable and set in the constructor (see `FeeVault.sol` lines 26-74 and 108-124).
-48. () `_beforeClaimFees` in `DelayedFeeCalculator` accrues fees and updates storage before `claimFees` reads the balances.
-See `DelayedFeeCalculator.sol` lines 147-150.
+48. () `_beforeClaimFees` in `DelayedFeeCalculator` accrues the pending snapshot and deletes it so each period is claimed once.
+See `DelayedFeeCalculator.sol` lines 147-150 and 186-198.
-49. () Because storage updates happen before external transfers, reentrancy during fee claims cannot replay stale balances.
+49. () Because accrual and storage updates occur before external transfers—and the fee token cannot change—reentrancy during fee claims cannot replay stale balances.

 ### Validation Highlights